cloxnu/textbox.js/src/content/docs/documentation/Component/Input/index.md

 focus_when_showing: boolean
 ```

-Auto-focus when box is visible.
+Auto-focus when box is visible. (default true)